yihui/yihui.org/content/en-vitae.md

 I founded and have been maintaining:

-- "[Capital of Statistics](http://cos.name)", a popular online community for statistics in China (May 2006 - Present)
+- "[Capital of Statistics](http://cos.name)", a popular online community for statistics in China (May 2006 - present)

 I worked in these web studios: